Membership Privacy Risks of Sharpness Aware Minimization: Privacy Risks of SAM

 \section{Privacy Risks of SAM}

+Inspired by the link between SAM and generalization and how MIAs should exploit poor generalization, we here scrutinize the membership privacy risk of SAM by comparing the membership attack accuracy (see \Cref{eq:mia_acc} and \Cref{tab:mia_online}) of different MIAs against SAM- and SGD-trained models across five different benchmark datasets for direct threshold attacks and four different benchmark datasets for shadow model attacks.

-Based on the memorization trends discovered in Section~\ref{sec:doesSAMmem} for optimization algorithms seeking wider minima, we examine whether SAM suffers from higher privacy risk by comparing the membership attack accuracy (refer to Section~\ref{sec:MIattacks}) on SAM and SGD trained models across four different benchmark datasets.
-We utilize target models that are widely employed in studies on membership inference attacks and defenses.
-Like other similar works, we assume that the attacker has access to some portion of the training data and non-training data that it uses to train the attack models.
+We utilize datasets and target models that are widely employed in studies on MIAs and defenses \citep{MIAandOverfitting, centerbasedrelaxedlearningmembership, relaxloss, jia2019memguard}.
+Furthermore, we assume that the attacker has access to some portion of the training data and non-training data that it uses to train the attack models---a common assumption in the MIA literature.

-\paragraph{Datasets} We use CIFAR-10, CIFAR-100 and Purchase-100 and Texas-100.
-We follow~\citet{tang2022mitigating} to determine the partition between training and test data and to determine the subset that constitutes attacker's prior knowledge \footnote{We adopt and extend the code in https://github.com/inspire-group/MIAdefenseSELENA}.
-The details about the datasets can be found in Appendix~\ref{data} and about the experimental setup in Appendix ~\ref{setup}.
+\paragraph{Datasets} We use CIFAR-10, CIFAR-100 and Purchase-100 along with two medical datasets Texas-100 and EyePacs.
+For direct threshold attacks, we follow~\citet{tang2022mitigating} to determine the partition between training and test data and to determine the subset that constitutes the attacker's prior knowledge \footnote{We adopt and extend the code in \url{https://github.com/inspire-group/MIAdefenseSELENA}}.
+For shadow model attacks, we use a different dataset split to account for shadow model training \footnote{We adopt and extend the code in \url{https://github.com/orientino/lira-pytorch}}.
+More details about the datasets and the experimental setup can be found in \Cref{data}.

-\paragraph{Target Models} For CIFAR-100 and CIFAR-10, we use WideResNet (WRN) \citep{zagoruyko2016wide} with 16 layer depth and 8 as width factor.
-For Purchase-100 and Texas-100, we follow the setting in ~\citet{tang2022mitigating} and use a 4-layer fully connected neural network with layer sizes [1024, 512, 256, 100].

-\paragraph{Methods} We train models for sufficient number of epochs and choose the model with highest validation accuracy on a held-out validation set.
-We then employ different attack methods to evaluate the attack accuracy on the target model.
-We analyze the test accuracy and best attack accuracy values for direct single query attacks (DSQ) and multi query attacks.
-The details about the hyperparameters can be found in Appendix~\ref{setup}.
+\paragraph{Methods} For direct threshold attacks, we train a set of models and choose the one achieving highest validation accuracy.
+We then employ different MIA methods -- namely NN-based, confidence-based, entropy-based and modified entropy-based attacks (see \Cref{app:mia_attacks} for a detailed formulation of each MIA) -- to evaluate the attack accuracy on the target model.
+For shadow model attacks, we generate 256 random half-splits of the training dataset into member set and non-member set and train a model for each split.
+One model is chosen as the target model and all the other models are used as shadow models for reference.
+More details about the experimental settings can be found in \Cref{setup}.

-\paragraph{Results} The results are reported in Table~\ref{privacy diff multi}.
-We report the mean and standard deviation over 5 randomized runs with different attack data splits.
-We observe that while SAM achieves higher generalization performance, it also demonstrates higher attack accuracy (i.e., higher tendency towards privacy leaks).
-This behavior is consistent across all the datasets that we test on.
-For further reliability we report consistent results using different architectures in Appendix~\ref{diffarch}.